Cris-Mur/Gba-Dev/Tonc_way/Readme.md

 The tonc way is an a guide following [Tonc in rot 13 by jasper Vijn](http://www.coranac.com/projects/tonc/) using [DevKitPro](https://devkitpro.org/) on Archlinux for Game Boy Advance by mario :V.

-To start i recommend that you domain C language and bit assembly, also good domain in software debug skills, and cool practice in develop software, all it is for you as developer, that become in a most powerfull tools but equal to you i learn in same time that a make this guide XD.
+To start i recommend that you domain C language and little bit assembly, also good domain in software debug skills, and good practices in develop software, all it is for you facilities as developer.

-the GameBoy Advance (GBA) is a low level machine in time to run games or programing games / software, it implies that you work with low level data as data types comprehension, bit wise operations, structures, pointers, registers, controllers, sensors and ports, in a few words you need have in mind All GameBoy.
+the GameBoy Advance (GBA) is a low level machine in the time run and programing games or software, it implies that you work near the hardware using data types comprehension, bit wise operations, structures, pointers, registers, controllers, sensors and ports, in a few words you have that manage All GameBoy.

  Software develop environment